ataylor89/diary/trust.md

 "The maturity statistics in England are classified," Sherlock said

-"But Prince William confirmed that most men in America are undeed untrustworthy," Sherlock said
+"But Prince William confirmed that most men in America are indeed untrustworthy," Sherlock said

 "That's my conclusion," I said